24/7 Emergency Service

 4. Inspect Trailer Chains Before Traveling

-It may seem surprising, but dragging trailer chains can produce sparks capable of starting roadside fires.
+It may seem surprising, but dragging trailer chains can produce sparks that can start roadside fires.

 How to Prevent It